quantiacs/documentation/en/source/user_guide/data.md

 ### Load stocks dataset
-For each stock got from stocks list, historical data can be obtained.
-We use load_ndx_data() method for loading the data, and the data could be time sliced by passing the same params as for load_ndx_list method (min_date, tail, max_date), but also can be reduced to return only data for particular assets (e.g. from certain sector).
+For each stock in the stocks list, you can get historical data.
+Use the load_ndx_data() method to load data.
+You can slice by time using the same parameters as load_ndx_list (min_date, tail, max_date), and also limit the result to particular assets (e.g. from a specific sector).

 ```python
 import qnt.data as qndata